-Proposals for changes to a methodology may be received from various parts of the MSCI business, including Research, Product Management and Client Coverage, or from index users.
+Proposals for changes to a methodology may be received from various parts of the MSCI business, including Research, Product Management and Client Coverage, or from the wider industry.

-The Real Estate Index Committee reviews any proposal, requesting further information if necessary, including an assessment of the practicality of implementation.
-If the methodology change is considered material and requires the application of significant resources it is presented to the real estate Project Governance Committee for scheduling.
-If approved, the proposal will be made available for consultation.
-The Real Estate Index Committee will consider stakeholder feedback and the proposal will be amended accordingly.
+The IPD Technical Committee reviews any proposal, requesting further information if necessary, including an assessment of the practicality of implementation.
+If the methodology change is considered material and requires the application of significant resources it is presented to the IPD Project Governance Committee for scheduling.
+If approved, the proposal will be made available for client consultation.
+The IPD Technical Committee will consider client feedback and the proposal be amended accordingly.

-Public communication of the planned change will be made well before implementation.
+Public communication of the planned change will be made one month before implementation.
 This communication will include an explanation of the rationale for the change.